Highwayman: Robbing

 The phrase "Your money or your life!" is mentioned in trial reports from the mid-18th century:

 Victims of highwaymen included the Prime Minister Lord North, who wrote in 1774: "I was robbed last night as I expected, our loss was not great, but as the postilion did not stop immediately one of the two highwaymen fired at him (They had guns at the time) – It was at the end of Gunnersbury Lane."
 Horace Walpole, who was shot at in Hyde Park, wrote that "One is forced to travel, even at noon, as if one was going to battle."
 During this period, crime was rife and encounters with highwaymen or women could be bloody if the victim attempted to resist.
 The historian Roy Porter described the use of direct, physical action as a hallmark of public and political life: "From the rough-house of the crowd to the dragoons' musket volley, violence was as English as plum pudding.
 Force was used not just criminally, but as a matter of routine to achieve social and political goals, smudging hard-and-fast distinctions between the worlds of criminality and politics...
-Highwaymen were romanticized, with a hidden irony, as 'gentlemen of the road."
+Highwaymen were romanticized, with a hidden irony, as 'gentlemen of the road.'"

 Robbers as heroes

 There is a long history of treating highway robbers as heroes.
-Originally they were admired by many as bold men who confronted their victims face-to-face and were ready to fight for what they wanted.
+They were admired by many as bold men who confronted their victims face to face and were ready to fight for what they wanted.
 Medieval outlaw Robin Hood is regarded as an English folk hero.
-Later robber heroes included the Cavalier highwayman James Hind, the French-born gentleman highwayman Claude Du Vall, John Nevison, Dick Turpin, Sixteen String Jack, William Plunkett and his partner the "Gentleman Highwayman" James MacLaine, the Slovak Juraj Jánošík, and Indians including Kayamkulam Kochunni, Veerappan, and Phoolan Devi.
+Later robber heroes included the Cavalier highwayman James Hind; the French-born gentleman highwayman Claude Du Vall; John Nevison; Dick Turpin; Sixteen String Jack; William Plunkett and his partner, the "Gentleman Highwayman" James MacLaine; the Slovak Juraj Jánošík; and Indians including Kayamkulam Kochunni, Veerappan, and Phoolan Devi.
 In the same way, the Puerto Rican pirate Roberto Cofresí also came to be venerated as a hero.

-British-ruled Ireland

-In the 17th- through early-19th-century Ireland, acts of robbery were often part of a tradition of Irish resistance to British authority and the Protestant ascendancy in Ireland.
-From the mid-17th century onwards, highwaymen who harassed the British authorities were known as 'tories' (from Irish tóraidhe, raider; tóraí in modern spelling).
-Later in the century, they became known as rapparees.
-Their ranks included James Freney, Redmond O'Hanlon, Willy Brennan, and Jeremiah Grant.
+In early modern Ireland, acts of robbery were often part of a tradition of Irish Catholic resistance to the Dublin Castle administration and Protestant Ascendancy.
+From the mid-17th century onwards, Catholic highwaymen who harassed the Crown and their supporters were known as 'tories' (from Irish tóraidhe, raider; tóraí in modern spelling).
+By the end of the century, they were also known as rapparees.
+Notable Irish highwaymen of the period included James Freney, Redmond O'Hanlon, Willy Brennan and Jeremiah Grant.